 The Board is composed of five appointed members who exercise the powers and duties of the ICA.
-The members are to be residents of the City and/or have their primary place of business or employment in the city.
+All five members are residents of the City and/or have their primary place of business or employment in the city.
 In addition, there are two ex officio, non-voting members of the board representing the City and the Secretary of the Budget.
-The ICA Board currently has one vacancy following the resignation at the end of 2023 of Mr. Ralph Vartan, appointee of the House Majority Leader.
-The Board has reached out to the appointing authority for a new designee.
+The ICA Board was at full membership in the 2022-2023 fiscal year, following the appointment of Ms. Elaine Barber in February 2022.
 The governing board of the ICA retains an Authority Manager and an Independent General Counsel to assist it in its mission.